20-2-SKKU-OSS/2020-2-OSS-5/README.md

 - We add some explanation of main codes of this project
 - Planning to customize in terms of color and width of button

+### Wiki page
+You can look up our project details in Wiki file